Jay1991/FurahitechPayments/README.md

 * Supports Stripe,M-Pesa and Tigo Pesa payments
 * Select only supported mobile network operators on mobile payments
 * Automatically monitor for the callback on the server side (M-Pesa payments)
-* Oprate on both LIVE and SANBOX environments.
+* Operate on both LIVE and SANBOX environments.
 * Check payment status from the Tigo Secure page

 ## Installation <a name="installation"></a>